Rey-commits/Physics-Academics-Repo/README.md

 # Computational-Physics-Repo
 This repo is dedicated for codes that i have been working in physics academics.
-This includes
+This includes my